In this article, Data handling using Pandas-I you will learn about the Python Pandas data structure series.

 Creating series with a python sequence (Data handling using Pandas-I)

-Range function is used to generate a series with python pandas.
+range() function is used to generate a series with python pandas.

 In the above screenshot, a series is created with float numbers.
+Observe this code:

 Creating Series with ndarray (Data handling using Pandas-I)